osrf/gazebo_tutorials/parallel/tutorial.md

 First we analize the effect of *threaded islands* for the `revolute_joint_test.world` with 0 threads (control) as well as 1−6 threads.
-For 1 to 4 threads the performance is increasing, but for 5, 6 and 7 the performance is stuck in the same point which means that there is a point where adding more threads is **no** going to improve the performance anymore.
+For 1 to 4 threads the performance is increasing, but for 5, 6 and 7 the performance is stuck in the same point which means that there is a point where adding more threads is **not** going to improve the performance anymore.
 This value may differ for other worlds.
 This value depends on the world and models inside it.

 ![](files/revolute_joint_test_unthrottled.png)

 When adding the *Position Error Correction Thread* we can see the increase of performance when there are more than 2 threads.
 As you can see the real time factor increase by a multiplier of 2 just adding 2 threads.
-We can add more threads, but again, as the other example there is a point where adding more thread is **no** going to help the performance.
+We can add more threads, but again, as shown in the other example, there is a point where adding more thread is **not** going to help the performance.

 ![](files/revolute_joint_test_spit_unthrottled.png)